A cherry red 1965 Mustang convertible sailed over the treacherous, uneven pavement on the singular winding road up to Gotham City's own Arkham Asylum.

-The driver cursed as she failed to avoid a pothole just before the narrow road opened up into a private lot which the girl deduced was maintained only marginally better than the driveway.
+The driver cursed as she failed to avoid a pothole just before the narrow road opened up into a private lot, which the young woman noted was maintained only marginally better than the drive.
 She cautiously allowed her car to creep forward, both to avoid another unfortunate pothole and also in an attempt to find a parking spot where she wouldn't be in anyone's way.
-The latter task proved rather simple when she noticed a sign in the space immediately to her right that read "Dr. Harleen Quinzel."
-The driver beamed.
+The latter task proved rather simple when she noticed a sign in the space immediately to her right that read "Dr. Harleen Quinzel, M.D."

 She pulled in, making sure she had spaced her vehicle an equal distance from the cars on either side.
-Harleen didn't know if being a bad driver was a blonde stereotype, but since just about everything else unsavory was, she assumed it was best to rise above any notion her physical attractiveness might force people to conceive.
-Harleen had already spent significant time being "that girl" and was now carefully setting herself up to mold a new reputation, one that she could be proud of.
+Harleen didn't know if being a bad driver was a blonde stereotype, but since just about everything else unsavory was, she decided it was in her best interest to rise above the status quo.
+Harleen was done being that girl.
+Done being that bimbo.
+She was manifesting a new reputation, one she could be proud of.
 Her mother had always said first impressions were everything, and Harleen Quinzel was more than ready to make hers.

-"Don't fuck this up, Harley."
-She pointed an accusatory index finger at herself in the mirror.
+"Don't fuck this up, Harley," she pointed an accusatory index finger at herself in the mirror.
 "Do.
 Not.
 Fuck.
 This.
 Up."

 "Just call me 'Harley'.
 Everyone does."

-The woman smiled somewhat pleasantly at her, and then continued "I trust you found your parking space?"
+Joan smiled somewhat pleasantly at her, and then continued "I trust you found your parking space?"

-"How about you set your things down in the office and I'll give you the tour."
+"How about you set your things down in the office and I'll give you the tour?"

-"This is Dr. Graham and Dr. Cain."
-Leland gestured to the man on the left first, and then the right.
+"This is Dr. Graham and Dr. Cain," Leland gestured to the man on the left first, and then the right.
 "Gentleman, meet our newest resident psychiatrist, Dr. Harleen Quinzel."

 "Oh," Harley hoped her face didn't appear as red as it felt.
 "Of course."

-"Please don't take this the wrong way, Harley…" Leland said the nickname like comradery was a foreign concept, "but why are you here?"
+"Please don't take this the wrong way, Harley…" Leland said the nickname like comradery was a foreign concept.
+"But why are you here?"